 Who is Ray Dalio?

 Dalio founded Bridgewater Associates in 1975.
-Between 1975 and 2022, he managed the firm's assets directly and generated an estimated $52 billion in gains.
-Dalio stepped down as Bridgewater's co-chief investment officer in 2022 but still remains a board member and CIO mentor.
+Between 1975 and 2022, he managed the firm's assets directly, generating estimated gains in excess of $50 billion.
+Dalio stepped down as Bridgewater's co-chief investment officer (CIO) in 2022 but remains an operating board member and CIO mentor.
+In early 2024, Bridgewater reported more than $100 billion in assets under management.

 Early life

-Dalio was born in Queens, N.Y., and later moved to Manhasset.
+Dalio was born in Queens, New York, and later moved to Manhasset, New York.
 His father was a jazz musician, and his mom was a homemaker.
 As a youngster, Dalio held various jobs; he had a paper route, did yard work, and shoveled snow for extra cash.

 One of his jobs would shape Dalio into the billionaire investor he is today.
 At 12 years old, Dalio started working as a caddy at an exclusive local golf club.
-He overheard lots of investing shop talk and decided to try it out himself.
-Dalio spent $300 buying 60 shares of Northeast Airlines.
-The position quickly tripled in value, thanks to a merger.
+He overheard lots of investing shop talk and decided to try it himself.
+Dalio spent $300 to buy 60 shares of Northeast Airlines.
+The position quickly tripled in value thanks to a merger.

 College years

 During his college years, Dalio worked as a clerk on the floor of the New York Stock Exchange and as a commodity trader for Merrill Lynch.
-The summer he spent at the NYSE was in 1971, the same year President Nixon ended the Bretton Woods monetary system that linked the dollar to gold.
+In 1971, President Nixon ended the Bretton Woods monetary system that linked the dollar to gold.
 The policy change piqued Dalio's interest in currency exchange rates, inflation, and macroeconomic trends.

 The founding of Bridgewater